Mushtaq-BGA/Enterprise-Inference/docs/single_node_deployment_OVMS.md

-# Single Node Deployment Guide
+# OpenVINO Model Server (OVMS) on Intel Enterprise Inference - Single Node Deployment Guide

-This guide provides step-by-step instructions to deploy Intel® AI for Enterprise Inference on a single node.
+This guide provides step-by-step instructions to deploy Intel® AI for Enterprise Inference and deploying LLM models using OpenVINO Model Server (OVMS) on existing Enterprise-Inference cluster on a single node.

 ## Prerequisites
 Before running the automation, complete all [prerequisites](./prerequisites.md).